whbeers/random_input/README.md

 The current version of the Random Input Fuzz effect is v0.2.

 ## Planned TODOs before v0.30
  - Re-place and re-route lower connector to top of board, in alignment to the approach I've taken with the [Noise Floor](https://github.com/whbeers/noise_floor) utility board.
+[DONE!]
  - Later, migrate indicator LED and power protection circuit to Noise Floor.
+[DONE!]
  - Fix any issues I identify in testing produced v0.2 boards

 ## Name